 Navroz traces its roots back to ancient Persia which is the Iran of current times and is celebrated in 17 countries.
 And in India, it is a holiday typically observed in the states of Gujarat and Maharashtra.

-By Train.
-You can also plan to travel to Mumbai via trains as well.
+You can also plan to travel to Mumbai via train as well.
 As per your convenience, you can consider deboarding at Mumbai Central, Chhatrapati Shivaji Terminus, Dadar, Kurla, and then further take a cab to reach your place.

-By Road.
-You can also consider travelling to Mumbai via roadways.
+You can also consider traveling to Mumbai via roadways.
 The connecting roads to other cities and states are very well maintained.
-If you are residing in nearby regions, then you can easily cover the distance by hiring a cab, bus or by your own car.
+If you are residing in nearby regions, then you can easily cover the distance by hiring a cab, bus, or by your own car.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.